Work Health and Safety Act (Cth) and Comcare

 The OHSA 2004 is administered by WorkSafe Victoria, which operates to ensure that workplace parties comply with legal requirements.

 Since 2009, a national process has been underway that has led to new laws covering occupational health and safety throughout Australia, except in Victoria and Western Australia.
 The Victorian Government has stated that it will not implement these new laws as the additional costs to businesses associated with their introduction are not justified.
-Therefore, for all employees in Victoria (except those covered by the Commonwealth Act), the OHSA 2004 remains in effect.
+Therefore, employees in Victoria (except those covered by the Commonwealth Act) are covered by the OHSA 2004.

 The OHSA 2004 repealed and replaced the Occupational Health and Safety Act 1985 (Vic) (“OHSA 1985”).
 However, the OHSA 1985 remains operational in certain important respects.
 For example, health and safety representatives elected under the OHSA 1985 are deemed to be elected under the OHSA 2004 (s 164).